Fuser (video game): Gameplay

 The game has a single-player campaign featuring multiple sets across various venues.
-At each set, the player attempts to make mixes, scoring more points by adding new tracks either on the downbeat or at specific beats by each instrument where the track drops.
-Additionally, the virtual audience will throw out requests, such as for specific songs, songs from a specific genre, or a certain type of instrument.
+At each set, the player's mixes are scored, with more points given by adding new tracks either on the downbeat or at specific beats by each instrument where the track drops.
+Additionally, the virtual audience will give requests, such as for specific songs, songs from a specific genre, or a certain type of instrument.
 Completing these requests in a short amount of time scores additional points.
 The player is ranked on a five-star scale based on their total score during the set.
 To achieve a high score, the player has the opportunity to customize the contents of the crate to be as efficient as possible in switching between tracks.

-Fuser also includes both cooperative and competitive multiplayer modes that let players collaborate on creating a mix, or battle against each other.
-Players can also participate in weekly mix events that tasks players with creating a mix based around a particular musical genre or instrument that is then voted on by other players.
+Before their discontinuation, Fuser also included both cooperative and competitive multiplayer modes in which players collaborated on creating a mix or battled against each other.
+Players could also participate in weekly mix events that tasked players with creating a mix based around a particular musical genre or instrument that was then voted on by other players.
 The game also features a freestyle mode that allows players to create their own mixes and share them with others over social media.

-Harmonix introduced the Headliner Spotlight feature in May 2021.
-This presents a few "Diamond Stage" dedicated Twitch channel which players can perform Fuser mixes in front of viewers.
-Players can earn in-game diamonds from other game activities to reserve spots on the Diamond Stage as well as to unlock additional cosmetics, songs, and other features.
-While a player is performing on the stage, viewers can submit requests, fashioned similar to those in the game's campaign mode, to challenge the current player.
+Harmonix introduced the Headliner Spotlight feature in May 2021, which presented a few "Diamond Stage" dedicated Twitch channels where players could perform Fuser mixes in front of viewers.
+Players could earn in-game diamonds from other game activities to reserve spots on the Diamond Stage as well as to unlock additional cosmetics, songs, and other features.
+While a player was performing on the stage, viewers could submit requests, in similar fashion to those in the game's campaign mode, to challenge the current player.